Client Relationship Summary

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

-When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
+When we act as your investment advisor, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here is an example to help you understand what this means.

-Prudent is a fee-only investment advisor and does not generate commissions for selling investment products.
+Prudent Investors is a fee-only investment advisor and does not generate commissions for selling investment products.
 It should be said, however, that by charging a management fee based on a percentage of assets, the total amount of the fee will increase if the value of the portfolio increases.
 Conversely, if the value of the portfolio decreases, our company’s total management fee will similarly decrease.

 Conversation starters about fees and conflicts: